 The last leg of the journey will see you go through moorlands before arriving in the St Ives estate above Harden and then Bingley.

-Leaving Cullingworth going up on the busy Keighley Road, you will have to walk on tarmac for a little while before turning right on a path leading towards Catstones Moor.
+Once on the busy Keighley Road, turn left up the road.
+You will have to walk on tarmac for a little while before turning right on a path leading towards Catstones Moor.
 The views on that side of the valley are really good, so take your time to appreciate before heading back towards the wooded area of St Ives.
 Once you’ve passed Catstones Moor, you’ll find yourself on Ryecroft Road.
 Go up the road and pass the active quarry then turn right.
 There, a path skirting the quarry will take you onto Harden Moor.
 There is a crisscross of paths and it can be difficult to keep it’s bearing.
 So look for the high voltage line and electric pylons in the horizon and go right towards it.
 You should then find a path following a wall for a while.
 Then you should be above what is known as “Deep Cliff".
 Follow the path going left up until you arrive on the Calder Aire Link near a farm known as Ether Glen.
-Follow this straight lane up until you arrive on Keighley Road.
+Follow this straight lane up until you arrive on Keighley Road – a different one.

 7. From St Ives estate to Bingley